Find products best meets your needs. No more worries about the authenticity of suppliers.Find Suppliers

 The shock absorber technology shows a high braking force at the end of the stroke.
 When fully compressed, they also store energy instead of dissipating energy, causing the load to bounce.

 Industrial shock absorbers provide uniform braking force throughout the stroke.
 The moving load is moved slowly and smoothly during the shock absorber movement, despite continuous resistance.
 The load is decelerated with the minimum force in the shortest possible time, thereby eliminating destructive force peaks and impact damage to machines and equipment.
 When drawing, the deceleration force-stroke curve is linear.
 This smooth and gentle damping effect can also reduce the noise generated by automatic machinery.
-Industrial shock absorbers have a fairly linear reaction force at the end of the deceleration without rebounding or bouncing during the stopping motion.
+The shock absorbers have a fairly linear reaction force at the end of the deceleration without rebounding or bouncing during the stopping motion.
 The lack of bounce also allows for a quicker stop time for the shock absorber than for other damping devices.
 This results in a fast, smooth, and predictable load deceleration.
 The shock absorber is specifically built to match the weight and velocity of the stopped load.
 This ensures even dissipation of the steam and fast and linear deceleration.

 The basic design of the shock absorber includes a double-wall cylinder, a piston, and a piston return mechanism.
 The inner cylinder is filled with an incompressible fluid, such as hydraulic fluid or oil, and has holes located at exponential intervals to match the exponential nature of the kinetic energy equation.
 As the piston moves into its stroke, the metering orifice is closed, ensuring that the pressure and therefore the braking force remain constant.
 When the load comes into contact with the piston rod, the piston pressurizes the fluid and forces it through the orifice.
 As the piston moves through its stroke, the orifices are closed one by one.
 This ensures that the pressure in the cylinder remains constant and provides a linear braking force for the load.
 When the fluid is pressurized and forced to pass through the hole, its temperature rises rapidly, and then the heat is dissipated to the outer body of the shock absorber and the surrounding environment.

-MTS gathered worldwide shock absorber manufacturers into this online platform.
+MTS gathered worldwide Shock Absorber manufacturers into this online platform.
 Browse and search for your next supplier with us.